Two new EU strategies: Europe Invests in Quantum Research and Life Sciences of the Future

 Quantum strategy: Europe's leap into the next technological dimension

-The Quantum Europe to establish a robust European quantum ecosystem, focusing on research, infrastructure, industrial applications, and training.
+The Quantum Europe Strategy shall establish a robust European quantum ecosystem, focusing on research, infrastructure, industrial applications, and training.
 Measures include:

 Life sciences: bringing innovations to patients faster